erg-lang/erg/doc/EN/API/types/traits/Sample.md

 Note that this is a trait that assumes that you want an appropriate instance for testing, etc., and that it is not necessarily random.
 If you want random sampling, use the `random` module.

 All major value classes implement `Sample`.
-It is also implemented in tuple types, record types, Or types, and sieve types that are composed of `Sample` classes.
+It is also implemented in tuple types, record types, Or types, and refinement types that are composed of `Sample` classes.

 ```python
 assert Int. sample() == 42